atrsoftgmbh/atrshmlog/readme.txt

 To start : take the html documentation index file in your browser and start to read it.

+For the impatient :
+load a dot file,
+change to src,
+and run makeall.sh,
-For the impatient : change to src and run makeall, then to the other things as you like - i cannot help you anyway, so do as you please.....
+then to the other things as you like - i cannot help you anyway, so do as you please.....